 Our bylaws provide that with respect to an annual meeting of stockholders, nominations of individuals for election to the board of directors and the proposal of other business to be considered by stockholders may be made only (a) pursuant to our notice of the meeting, (b) by or at the direction of the board of directors or (c) by a stockholder who is a stockholder of record both at the time of giving notice required by our bylaws and at the time of the meeting, who is entitled to vote at the meeting in the election of each individual so nominated or on such other business and who has complied with the advance notice procedures of the bylaws.
 With respect to special meetings of stockholders, only the business specified in our notice of the meeting may be brought before the meeting.
-Nominations of individuals for election to the board of directors at a special meeting may be made only (i) by or at the directors, by a stockholder who is a stockholder of record both at the time of giving notice required by our bylaws and at the time of the board of directors at a special meeting may be made only (i) by or at the direction of the board of directors or (ii) provided that has been called in accordance with our bylaws for the purpose of electing directors, by a stockholder who is a stockholder of record both at the time of giving notice required by our bylaws and at the time of the meeting, who is entitled to vote at the meeting in the election of each individual so nominated and who has complied with the advance notice provisions of the bylaws.
+Nominations of individuals for election to the board of directors at a special meeting may be made only (i) by or at the directors, by a stockholder who is a stockholder who is a stockholder who is a stockholder of record both at the time of the the time of giving notice required by our bylaws and at the time of the board of directors or (ii) provided that has been called in accordance with our bylaws for the purpose of electing directors, by a stockholder who is a stockholder of record both at the time of giving notice required by our bylaws and at the time of the meeting, who is entitled to vote at the meeting in the election of each individual so nominated and who has complied with the advance notice provisions of the bylaws.